The Hardanger Fiddle Association of America presents

 Loretta Kelley (Beginner/Intermediate Hardingfele) has been performing on, teaching and writing about the Hardanger fiddle for more than 30 years.
 Nominated for a Grammy award in 2007, she has made appearances on Prairie Home Companion and taught extensively at Scandinavian folk dance and music camps throughout the US.
 Her very-frequent travels to Norway keep her in touch with the music scene there, including attending fiddle and dance competitions and playing for dances.

 Gard Nergaard (Hardingfele Tunes for Regular Fiddle) is a fiddler and multi-instrumentalist, teacher, dancer and storyteller from Mandalen, the southernmost valley of Norway.
 From a very young age he has been known as an inspired ambassador for the unique repertoire from his home tradition in Vest-Agder.
 His solo debut album «Seint Var Det Om Kvelden» presented the fiddle tradition from this area in its entirety for the first time.
-He has studied at the Royal College of Music in Stockholm and is currently doing his Master in Traditional Arts and Folk Music at the University of South-Eastern Norway while working extensively as a solo artist and in ensembles such as duo Alvina & Gard and Kalejdoskop Trio.
+Gard has studied at the Royal College of Music in Stockholm and is currently doing his Master in Traditional Arts and Folk Music at the University of South-Eastern Norway while working extensively as a solo artist and in ensembles such as duo Alvina & Gard and Kalejdoskop Trio.

 Maija Lindaas (Play, Dance, Sing!) is a folk musician, singer, and dancer who currently works as a music teacher in Setesdal, a remote valley in Norway.
-Her job and passion is spreading the joy of folk music and dance to young and old in rural Norway, mainly through hardanger fiddle, harp, mouthharp, dance workshops and stev, a particular sung poetry style unique to Setesdal.
+Her job and passion is spreading the joy of folk music and dance to young and old in rural Norway, mainly through Hardanger fiddle, harp, mouthharp, dance workshops and stev, a particular sung poetry style unique to Setesdal.
 She looks forward to sharing her approach to interdisciplinary folk culture with you!

 Sigrid Kjetilsdotter Jore (Play, Dance, Sing!) is a Norwegian traditional singer, dancer and instrumentalist from Valle in the valley of Setesdal, Norway, educated at the Norwegian Academy of Music.
 Sigrid has competed in local and national competitions in Norwegian folk music since the age of five.
 Sigrid loves "The Folk Music Experience" - people sharing great traditional music and dance together.
 She has taught dancing and singing to people of all ages and skill levels since she was a teenager and, in 2011, founded a folklore dance group called Sæbyggjan ("people from Setesdal”) which now has over 40 active members.